 Living with, and supporting a person suffering from dementia often affects just about every aspect of the caregivers.
 In the beginning it seems like living with a slightly more forgetful elder, and just a somewhat different case of normal living with the elders, something quite common in India.
 But actually, the caregiving keeps getting more intense over time and extends for many years.

 Fact is: Dementia caregiving is different from living with normal elders, and family members have to understand and plan for it rather than assume it will happen automatically.
-The memory loss that dementia patients suffer is different from what normal elders suffer, although this is not obvious in the beginning.
-And memory loss is only part of the problems faced by dementia patients, there are many others which could affect the family much more.
-For example, personality changes could make the patient act in aggressive or even obscene ways.
-Poor orientation could make a patient wander.
-Reduced decision making ability could make the patient sell off property at ridiculous prices, donate off all the money to dubious charities, and so on.
-Patients may get aggressive or withdraw into a shell.
-And families, to cope with these, need to really change the way they interact with the patient.
+The memory loss that happens in dementia is different from what normal elders experience, although this is not obvious in the beginning.
+And memory loss is only part of the problems faced by dementia persons, there are many others which could affect the family much more.
+For example, personality changes could make the person act in aggressive or even obscene ways.
+Poor orientation could make a person wander.
+Reduced decision making ability could make the person sell off property at ridiculous prices, donate off all the money to dubious charities, and so on.
+Persons with dementia may get aggressive or withdraw into a shell.
+And families, to cope with these, need to really change the way they interact with the person.
 They also need to get ready for the dependence which will keep increasing.

-I have consolidated information and tips on caregiving skills and how caregiving affects the family in a complete section at: Caregiving for dementia patients.
-This includes discussion of the overall care framework, discussion on the caregiver role and the planning of dementia care for each stage, and also discussions of practical changes to make in the home, in the way we talk and help patients, etc. how to use services and support, what sort of problems happen in families and how to avoid them, caregiver emotions and stress, long distance care, and several such topics are discussed in detail.
+I have consolidated information and tips on caregiving skills and how caregiving affects the family in a complete section at: Caregiving for dementia .
+This includes discussion of the overall care framework, discussion on the caregiver role and the planning of dementia care for each stage, and also discussions of practical changes to make in the home, in the way we talk and help persons with dementia, etc. how to use services and support, what sort of problems happen in families and how to avoid them, caregiver emotions and stress, long distance care, and several such topics are discussed in detail.

-For caregivers looking for immediate relief, a good starting point is the Dementia Caregiving Essential Toolkit, which include skills on how to communicate with dementia patients, how to help them with daily activities (also called “activities of daily living” or ADL) , how to handle challenging dementia behavior, and how to support patients in late-stage dementia.
+For caregivers looking for immediate relief, a good starting point is the Dementia Caregiving Essential Toolkit, which include skills on how to communicate with someone who has dementia, how to help them with daily activities (also called “activities of daily living” or ADL) , how to handle challenging dementia behavior, and how to support persons in late-stage dementia.

 One thing most caregivers do not realize is that this dementia care can extend over several years, and the work required grows and grows.
 It is impossible for one person to handle this alone 24 x7 all days of a year, several years.
 Support is needed.
 This is in terms of services like trained attendants, and there are other support services, but it is equally important to make sure that other members of the family are involved in and share the care work and responsibilities, and that we also take help of others like family, friends, colleagues, etc. Caregivers need to take care of themselves to avoid stress and burnout.